-Students are required to present an appraisal of a contemporary land and property issue.
-It is likely that the topics chosen will have given, and will continue to give, rise to media comment and political discussion at both local and national levels, for example: social constraints on ownership rights leading to new legal measures; preservation of heritage and the environment; sustainable development (including affordable housing); taxation of property; valuation of intangibles such as amenity, heritage and privacy; business practice, regulation and ethics, concepts in real estate issues in their historical, social, economic, professional and technical context.
+Students will be introduced to topics addressing contemporary issues in property and society.
+It is likely that the topics chosen will have given, and will continue to give, rise to media comment and political discussion.
+This might be at both local and national levels, for example, social constraints on ownership rights leading to new legal measures, preservation of heritage and the environment, sustainable development (including affordable housing), business practice, regulation and ethics, concepts in real estate issues in their historical, social, economic, professional and technical context.

 To achieve credit for this module, students must be able to:

-- Demonstrate an ability to critically review the literature and to understand cutting edge concepts in real estate issues in their historical, social, economic, professional and technical context.
+2. Critically review the literature and to understand concepts in real estate issues in their historical, social, economic, professional and technical context.